coleaiseosa/MyFlix-Movies-Angular-client/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Techstack includes
+## Technology used includes

+Angular
+Angular Material
+HTML
+SCSS
+TypeScript
-Angular, HTML, SCSS, TypeScript, Typedoc
+Typedoc

 ## Running unit tests